 The organs inside a woman's pelvis include the womb (uterus), the bladder and the back passage (rectum).
 Normally, these are supported and held in position by certain structures including ligaments and the muscles at the bottom of the pelvis (pelvic floor muscles).

-Genitourinary (GU) prolapse occurs when these normal support structures are weakened and are no longer effective.
+Pelvic organ prolapse (also known as genitourinary prolapse) occurs when these normal support structures are weakened and are no longer effective.
 The result is that one (or more) of the organs inside the pelvis drops down (prolapses).
 The space available for the organ(s) to drop down into is the vagina.
 There can be different degrees of prolapse, depending on how much, or how far, the organ(s) might have dropped down into the vagina.
 Sometimes, the prolapse can be so much that it causes the walls of the vagina, or the uterus, or both, to protrude outside the opening of the vagina.

-Different types of genitourinary (GU) prolapse can occur, depending on which pelvic organ, or organs, might have dropped down into the vagina.
-Generally, GU prolapse can be divided into the following, depending on which part of the pelvis it affects.
-However, GU prolapse may affect different parts of the pelvis at the same time.
+Different types of pelvic organ prolapse can occur, depending on which pelvic organ, or organs, might have dropped down into the vagina.
+Generally, pelvic organ prolapse can be divided into the following, depending on which part of the pelvis it affects.
+However, pelvic organ prolapse may affect more than one part of the pelvis at the same time.

-Prolapse affecting the front (anterior) part of the pelvis
+Prolapse affecting the front part of the pelvis (anterior prolapse)

 - There can be prolapse of the urethra (the tube along which urine passes from the bladder to the outside) into the vagina.
 The medical term for this is a urethrocele.